 The flames are snaking down the ramp and she hesitates, retracing her steps towards the old Cove’s only telephone.
 Covering her face with her long skirt and coughing, she gropes through the thick smoke for the phone at the side table.
 Breathless she dials 911 before heading for the stairs once again.

-Granny hurriedly throws her most cherished things into a wooden chest, tripping on the now hot floorboards and fumbling through the smoke for her things.
+Granny hurriedly collects her most cherished items, tripping on the now hot floorboards and fumbling through the smoke for her things.
 Eyes burning, she can hear the windows downstairs crack and splinter through the deafening roar of the fire.

-Hastily she casts a spell on the large box, sending it flying through the only window and away into the dark.
-She leans out into the night, filling her lungs with the chilly air, but she knows she can’t get out this way without getting hurt, or worse.
-If only she had had her broom, but it’s burning on the first floor.
-With a last deep breath, she closes the window behind her, knowing the flow of air will speed up the fire.
+Hastily she casts a spell on the heavy chest, sending it flying through the only window and away into the dark.
+She leans out into the night, filling her lungs with the chilly air, but she knows she can’t get out this way without getting hurt.
+If only she had had her broom, but she left it on the first floor, lost forever.
+With a last deep breath, she closes the window behind her, not wanting the flow of air to speed up the fire.

-She tries to reach the stairs, but impossible, the shattered windows downstairs having fueled the fire even more and the heat is now too intense.
-Like a dragon it’s breathing in her face and she backs further into the attic, watching in horror as one of the huge wooden rafters comes tumbling down.
+She tries to reach the stairs, but impossible, the shattered windows downstairs have fueled the fire even more and the heat is now too intense to dare an escape that way.
+Like a furious dragon it’s breathing in her face and she backs further into the attic, watching in horror as one of the heavy wooden rafters comes tumbling down.

 Her last conscious thoughts are of her granddaughter, thanking the goddess for the sleepover party…